 Creating content is not always easy.
 A great way to start creating truly authentic content is to think about the questions that you are being asked by your most ideal customer.
 This works perfectly because you are literally taking their problems and presenting a solution, strategically.
 Contain this in a topic cluster and away you go!

 focus your blog

 Creating a content strategy is a good idea.
 More importantly, your blog will earn brand credibility and maintain its authenticity when you focus your efforts on a specific goal.
-Everything, no matter how many topic clusters you create or topical subjects you cover, should always answer to your content strategy.
+Everything, no matter how many topic clusters you create or topical subjects you cover, should always reflect your content strategy.

 content is branding, not sales

 Brand and content go hand in hand.
-Your brand is in everything you do, how you speak to the things you place importance on.
+Your brand is in everything you do.
+It’s how you speak to the things you place importance on.
 And for this reason, you need your content to support your brand.

 People search for content because they want answers.
 It is highly possible that they do not have actual buyers intent at this point in time, therefore the sales pitch is unwelcome.